eformat/mlops-setup/README.md

 Joys, this is why Linus calls NVIDIA `“the single worst company”` ...

 Anyway, i don't need my GPU for display graphics ;) Although, if i was a gamer - Bumblebee and `optirun` seemed to do most things.
-I ended up removing Bumblebee (see later for MLOPS work) as `optirun` command not easy to incorporate into various container images that i did not control.
+I ended up removing Bumblebee (see later for MLOPS work) as `optirun` command not easy to incorporate into various container images that i did not control plus it always caused minor version clashes with CUDA and NVIDIA libraries from the other repos.

 Further reading: